bradleygolden/strider/README.md

 ## What Strider Doesn't Do

-Tool calling isn't built in.
-You decide how to parse responses and when to stop.
+Tool execution isn't built in.
+Strider parses tool calls from LLM responses (via `response.tool_calls` and `finish_reason: :tool_use`), but you decide how to execute them and when to stop the loop.

 ## Installation